MorrisMA/M16C5x/README.md

 the 12-bit instruction set, the timer 0 module, the pre-scaler, and the watchdog timer.

-As configured the core supports 2 cycle operation with internal block RAM serving as program memory.
+As configured, the core supports single cycle (1) operation with internal block RAM serving as program memory.
 In addition to the block RAM program store, a 4x clock generator and reset controller is included as part of the in the demonstration.

 Three I/O ports are supported, but they are accessed as external registers and buffers using a bidirectional data bus.
 The TRIS I/O control registers are